tamosin/tamosin/README.md

 Hi, im Alexander Tamosin.
 Former 1C developer, now im learning all about full stack web-development.
-Im already have a litte experience in this, but that was many years ago, so I need to re-study now.
+Im already have a little experience in this, but that was many years ago, so I need to re-study now.

 Currently i'm learning:
 Puer HTML, CSS, JS